 Stop by the Library on your way home from school!
 Select branches around the city offer after school programs

 for kids.
 Activities include crafts, performers, and

-Find After School is Cool! programs at libraries
+Find After School is Cool! programs at branches

 The Children’s Library began a “Vacation